dyches/lsdm-final/README.md

 ## Installation

 Installation requires Docker and Docker-Compose.

-Simply clone the repo to the desired location.
+Clone the repo to the desired location.
+To get the food data in the database, copy the csv data from [Open Food Facts](https://world.openfoodfacts.org/data), and place it in the *database* directory with the name *foodfacts.csv*.

 ## Usage

 To use run `sudo docker-compose up` from the project's root directory.
 If errors occur, adding the `--build` option to the previous command may solve the issue.

+If both containers successfully build, but the logs indicate that the web-app couldn't connect to the database, then stopping and restarting will often fix the problem.

-The webpage should then be displayed at <http://localhost:8000>.
+Once the containers are running, a webpage should then be displayed at
+<http://localhost:8000>.
+The database container can be entered into with
+`docker exec -it lsdm-final-db-1 psql -U postgres`.
+To edit the

 To stop the app, either use *Ctrl+C* in the same terminal as used to run the previous command, or open a new terminal window, navigate to the project's root directory, and run `docker-compose down`.
+To remove any volumes that have been installed, add the '--volumes' flag.

 ## Credits